fstarred/c64-playground/README.md

 * .seq
 * .asm

 While <i>.seq</i> is granted to run either from native C64 assembler (ex.
-Turbo Assemler or C64 TMP) and 64Tass cross assembler, the latter format is oftern compiled with <i>64tass</i> using specific options to grant as more compliance as possible with old assemblers.
+Turbo Assemler or C64 TMP) and 64Tass cross assembler, the latter format is often compiled with <i>64tass</i> using specific options to grant as more compliance as possible with old assemblers.

 Therefore, in many cases it may be enough to replace <i>underscore</i> char with a blank one some else PETSCII char available for example and the program may be assembled even from TASM.